 One of my favorite childhood holiday food memories is Nonna’s caponata which she always made during holidays.
 I seem to remember we always had it at Christmas, but to be honest I’m thinking it was ‘ALWAYS’ on the table for company or a holiday.

 For those unfamiliar with Caponata it is a Sicilian eggplant appetizer.
 To break it down caponata is a cooked vegetable salad made using cubed fried eggplant, celery, olives, capers, pine nuts and tomatoes seasoned with vinegar and a hint of sugar to give this cooked salad it’s sweet and sour flavors.

 I make this dish several times during the year, not just during the holidays.
 This is easy to make and can be served room temperature or cold – it’s almost a perfect appetizer to serve in the warmer weather.

-My favorite reason to make Caponata eggplant appetizer is that it’s a great vegetarian dish full of flavor.
+For a vegetarian option this easy, make in advance, Caponata eggplant appetizer is a dish full of flavor.
 I always like serving a vegetarian option.

-What I love about this dish in today’s eat healthy, make it easy and flexible cooking style is it hits all the marks – it’s healthy, low in fat and calories, it’s easy to prepare, and it’s a very versatile dish not to mention it is flexible – add in what you like and leave out what you don’t.
+What I love about this dish in today’s eat healthy, make it easy and flexible cooking style is it hits all the marks – it’s healthy, low in fat and calories, easy to prepare, and it’s a very versatile dish not to mention it is flexible – add in what you like and leave out what you don’t.

 A traditional Sicilian Caponata is made first by cutting the eggplant into cubes and fried in oil.
 The eggplant absorbs much of the oil so I’ve made this a recipe re-dux by roasting the cubed eggplant with the shallots.
 This cuts back on the fat calories and prep time.